frederic-perez/AmE-dictionary/data/idioms.md

 __vested interest__
 __vette__ A colloquial shortening of “Corvette,” a sports car manufactured by Chevrolet.
 The abbreviation can also be capitalized or spelled with an apostrophe.
 __vibe__ A distinct but unquantifiable emotional feeling, quality, or atmosphere that can exist within some place or be exuded by someone.
 Often pluralized. _I got a weird vibe from the boss during the meeting._
-__victory lap__ An act of pride or celebration that follows a great achievement or success.
+__victory lap__ :two: An act of pride or celebration that follows a great achievement or success.
 __vie for (something)__ :two::hammer:
 __vindicate (someone or oneself) of (something)__ To clear someone or oneself of some guilt, accusation, blame, suspicion, etc.; to affirm or uphold someone’s or one’s own innocence or justification regarding something.
 __vouch for (someone or something)__ :two::hammer: